Understanding the Performance of Knowledge Graph Embeddings in Drug Discovery: Results

 \subsection{Hyperparameter Optimisation}

 Even with the correct training setup, values given to key hyperparameters can have a significant impact on overall performance.
 It is common for various strategies to be employed to search for the best set of hyperparameters, a process called HyperParameter Optimisation (HPO)~\cite{akiba2019optuna}.
 In this section, we perform a detailed HPO search using two sampling strategies across all models and datasets.
 The two sampling strategies employed are the Bayesian \emph{Tree-structured Parzen Estimator Approach (TPE)}~\cite{bergstra2011algorithms}, an approach which creates a model to approximate the performance of a given hyperparameter set using historical information and a \emph{random} search~\cite{bergstra2012random} in which hyperparameters are sampled for each run independent of any previous ones.
-For each combination of search strategy, model and dataset we run 100 different experiments (with no time limit) to determine the hyperparameters - with the model seed, training setup (as detailed in Table \ref{tab:default_parms}) and dataset split being fixed.
-The ranges of values searched over is detailed in Table \ref{tab:hpo_ranges}, this range is the same for all models, datasets and sampling strategies.
+For each combination of search strategy, model and dataset we run 100 different experiments (with no time limit) to determine the hyperparameters - with the model seed, training setup (as detailed in Table~\ref{tab:default_parms}) and dataset split being fixed.
+The ranges of values searched over is detailed in Table~\ref{tab:hpo_ranges}, this range is the same for all models, datasets and sampling strategies.
 A given set of hyperparameters were assessed using the AMR metric for both search strategies on a holdout set of triples.
+This holdout set is a randomly selected, but fixed across all trails and repeats, set of triples comprising 10\% of all in the respective KGs.